steelbrain/linter/docs/types/linter-message-v2.md

 **Q**: What type of value to add in `description`?

-**A**: The description property uses markdown, and also accepts a callback that resolves to a markdown string.
-You can use it to provide in-editor description of the error using http requests to remote servers.
+**A**: The description property uses Markdown, and also accepts a callback that resolves to a Markdown string.
+You can use it to provide in-editor description of the error using longer running tasks, such as making an HTTP request.

 **Q**: What to do in the `apply` callback of a solution?